Eddie Rosario Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 18th in the league.

-- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (4.00).
+- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to allow 137 home runs (1.1 per game), the sixth-fewest in the league.
+- Giants pitchers combine to surrender the fifth-fewest home runs in baseball (138 total, 1.1 per game).

-- The Giants will send Webb (9-9) to the mound for his 27th start of the season as he looks for his 10th victory.
-He is 9-9 with a 3.51 ERA and 162 strikeouts through 169 2/3 innings pitched.
+- Walker (4-2) takes the mound for the Giants in his 11th start of the season.
+He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

-- In his most recent outing on Saturday against the Atlanta Braves, the righty threw six innings, giving up four earned runs while surrendering nine hits.
+- In his last time out -- out of the bullpen on Wednesday -- the right-hander tossed a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.